-Access to use SPIRIT is provided free to all WA schools.
+Access to use SPIRIT is provided free to all WA secondary schools.
 Teachers and students must first attend a short training presentation which generally takes one of two forms:

 - Small (12 or less) groups of students can visit ICRAR and attend a one hour presentation at no cost, including a visit to the SPIRIT observatories.
 Authorisation to access SPIRIT is provided subsequent to the visit.